Jana Pérez

 Jana Pérez (born 23 September 1986) is a Spanish actress and model.

-Biography
+Early life

 Raised in the neighborhood of Horta, Barcelona, she made her debut as an advertising model at the age of 6.
 At that same age, she met her father (who is from Ceuta).

 Her grandfather was a boxing champion in Spain.

+Career

 In 2013 she starred in the global campaign The House of Häagen-Dazs, alongside actor Bradley Cooper.